stanislav-3st/sublime-2-config/Packages/SublimeCodeIntel/README.rst

 Using
 -----

 * Sublime CodeIntel will allow you to jump around symbol definitions even across files with just a click.
 To "Jump to Symbol Declaration" use ``super+f3`` or ``alt+click`` over the symbol.
+To go back to previous jump point use ``cmd+alt+ctrl+left``.

 * Start typing code as usual, autocomplete will pop up whenever it's available.
-To trigger manual codeintel autocompletion use ``super+j``.
+To trigger manual codeintel autocompletion use ``shift+ctrl+space``.

 Don't despair!
 The first time you use it it needs to build some indexes and it can take more than a few seconds (around six in my configuration).

 It just works!

+If you find the behaviour somewhat unexpected or the autocomplete incomplete, please reset the plugin from sublimetext command palette before trying anything else.

 Configuring